mrinjamul/gpassmanager/README.md

     export      export your data to a file (master key will be also exported) generate    Generate secure password
     help        Help about any command
-    import      import data from a file
+    import      import password(s) from a file
     remove      remove an Account from password manager reset       Erase all passwords including master key version     Prints version